buildmind-tech/MindDesktop/README.md

 We head for different apps just to finish one thing, and now we can do them all with MindDesktop.

 It is also a huge try for electron.

+# Build And Try
+You need electron binary to run MindDesktop for pre-alpha releases. run

+    npm install electron-prebuilt -g

+to get it and then

+    electron path/to/minddesktop

+And you may get MindDesktop run.